-- 1.36 Decisions on refunds, other than those mentioned in paragraphs 1.33 and 1.34 above, are made within 90 days of: - your notifying UKVI via the sponsorship management system that the worker didn't come to the UK to start work - the CoS expiry date if no valid visa application is made by the worker - the deadline date for making an administrative review application if no application for administrative review has been made, or - the worker's administrative review being dismissed
+- 1.38 Decisions on refunds, other than those related to a change in size or charitable status (see paragraphs 1.34 and 1.35 above), are made within 90 days of: - the date you notified UKVI via the SMS that the migrant didn't come to the UK to start work or has left the relevant employment early - the CoS expiry date if no valid visa application is made by the migrant - the date you notified UKVI that you had withdrawn the CoS - the deadline date for making an administrative review application if the migrant's visa application has been refused and they have not applied for an administrative review, or - the migrant's administrative review being dismissed

-Contact UK Visas and Immigration (UKVI) if your refund hasn't been paid within 90 days.

-1.37 Where you have notified us that you now qualify as a small company, or have gained charitable status, we will issue any partial refund (where due) once we have verified that the information you have provided is correct.
+- Contact UKVI if your refund hasn't been paid within 90 days of the relevant date. - 1.39 Where you have notified us that you now qualify as a small company, or have gained charitable status, we will issue any partial refund (where due) once we have verified that the information you have provided is correct.